-This is also on the Connect site.
 There have been a few adjustments with the main one being that we now require students who wish to request an extension to complete a form and bring it in signed by their parent to their subject teacher.
 If possible, this needs to be 48 hours before the due date.
 The extension will then be granted as the subject teacher sees fit.
 After the due date, the draft will be marked if a final is not handed in.
 However, if the work is below standard, students will be required to complete it after the date to an acceptable standard.
 This is because we want to set every one of our middle school students up for success!

 See you all at Funfest next Saturday.